nehal0730/CandidateSync/README.md

 2. Normalized phone (only if no email)
 3. Normalized name + company (only if the record has neither email nor phone at all)

 Source priority: ATS JSON (0.90) > Recruiter CSV (0.75) > Resume (0.70) > Recruiter Notes (0.50).
-Scalars take the highest-priority value; arrays union with dedup; structured lists (experience, education) merge by natural key with gap-filling from lower-priority sources.
+Names choose the most complete valid value.
+Other scalar fields use source priority.
+Arrays are merged with deduplication, while structured lists (experience, education) merge by natural key with gap-filling from lower-priority sources.

 ## Known limitations